Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

+For all algorithms, we limit the running time to 15 minutes (for our approach, 15 minutes from the moment after obtaining the SDP lower bound). {DCOPF and Taylor approach do not reach this time limit in the presented cases.
+For the SDP relaxation, this limit is reached for the large cases (57 and 118 buses), therefore this approach is omitted in the corresponding table. }

+The two benchmark models we consider have affine constraints and use a chance constraints framework.
+However, to obtain the final reformulations, both models exploit the analogy between the ellipsoidal uncertainty and chance constraints for normally distributed random variables and affine constraints.
+Therefore, we also use this analogy to conduct experiments.
+Namely, we say that the uncertainty vector $\zeta$ is a random variable with the mean zero and the vector of standard deviations is equal to $w\%$ of the initial load.
+Let $\zeta$ be normally distributed, and let $W$ be a variance-covariance matrix of $\zeta$.
+Let $P$ be such that $W = PP\tr $ (obtained, e.g., via Cholesky decomposition) and $q_{1-\eps}$ be the $(1-\eps)$-percentile of the standard normal distribution.
+Then making one affine constraint robust against the uncertainty set

+is equivalent to requiring this constraint to hold with probability at least $ {1-}\eps\%$ for $\zeta$.
+This is a well-known result which follows from classical robust optimization (see, e.g., \cite{BeTal2009}) applied to a linear constraint with ellipsoidal uncertainty and a straightforward reformulation of a chance constraint using the cumulative probability function.

-and $w$ varies from $0.01$ ($1\%$ of the load at the corresponding bus) to $0.5$ ($50\%$ of the load at the corresponding bus).
-In the second option, we allow correlations among the courses of uncertainty equal to $\sfrac{1}{|N|}$, that is, Our set-up implies that the more sources of uncertainty, the less correlation between each two of them.
-We use this correlation pattern and not random correlation matrices to avoid numerical instability.
+We allow the uncertainty to occur at all buses with positive active power loads.
+This is easy to change.
+For instance, we could also consider uncertainty in generation by allowing additional sources of uncertainty at generator buses.
+We use two options for the variance-covariance matrix $W$.
+For the first option, we set $ W = \text{Diag }( w P^d_k)$, where $\text{Diag }$ is the operator that creates a diagonal matrix from a vector.
+We let $w$ vary from $0.01$ ($1\%$ of the load at the corresponding bus) to $0.5$ ($50\%$ of the load at the corresponding bus).
+In the second option, we allow random correlations among the uncertainties.
+Namely, we generate a random positive definite matrix and scale it such that the standard deviations are equal to $w P^d_k$.
+We relate our uncertainty to $95\%$ chance constraints using $\Sigma= {P^{-1} }\tr P^{-1} $, $\rho =0$ and $r=-1.65^2$ in~\eqref{def:OmegaQuad}.
 In real-life applications, one can choose a correlation matrix that is suitable for the given application; for instance, one can assume that correlations are proportional to distances between buses.